 Doctors also often suggest artificial insemination when they can't figure out the reason a couple is infertile.

 What to Expect During the Procedure

 Your doctor will use ovulation kits, ultrasound, or blood tests to make sure you're ovulating when you get artificial insemination.
-Then, your partner will need to provide a sample of his semen.
-The doctor will suggest that your partner avoid sex for 2 to 5 days before the procedure to help make sure his sperm count is high.
+Then, your partner will need to provide a sample of their semen.
+The doctor will suggest that your partner avoid sex for 2 to 5 days before the procedure to help make sure their sperm count is high.